DanNBullock/app-track_aLIC/README.md

 ### License info

-(Statement of copyright and license)
+GNU License

 ## Nuts and bolts -- Using this app
-(Provide a description of how to use this code repository in different contexts)
+Below  a description of how to use this code repository on the Brainlife platform, with docker/singularity, or simply in your local compute environment.

 ### Omnibus usage notes
-(provide notes/descriptions/documentation of characteristics and info that is applicable _irrespective_ of the particulars of the compute environment/use-case)
+One characteristic that can apply across all of these use contexts is the config.json file.

 #### The config.json